New Sweden Historical Society acquires historic Clase log house. Seeks community support for restoration. full story...

 Report on Discovery Research Fieldwork in the Swedish Colony by Matthew Shippee Contractor, Maine Arts Commission, Traditional Arts Division June, 2001.
 (413) 628-0159 mshippee@fiam.net.
 This report was funded in part by a grant from The Maine Arts Commission, the New Century Community Program, and the National Endowment of the Arts, a federal agency.
 The New Century Community Program is a collaborative initiative of seven cultural organizations providing matching grants and technical assistance to Maine communities.
 Funded by the people of Maine, the program seeks to assist towns in developing their cultural and educational resources

 Privacy Policy-We do not share contact information.
-Site comments and questions – email the official web trolls: John Hede, jhede@ainop.net and Bill Duncan, Bill@WilliamLDuncan.com ©2010 Site hosting courtesy of WilliamLDuncan.com.
-Buy his stuff to help support this site.
-Site built in the Maine Swedish Colony by gnomes.
+Site comments, correcctions, and questions?
+No change is too small – email the official web guy: Bill Duncan, Bill@WilliamLDuncan.com ©2019 Site hosting courtesy of WilliamLDuncan.com.
 This site was originally developed with assistance of a Discovery Research grant from the Maine Arts Commission, the New Century Fund of the Maine Community Foundation and the historical societies of the Maine Swedish Colony.